This Is How Often You Should Shut Down Your Computer

 There are pretty much two types of people in the world: Those who shut their computers down every night, and those who close their laptops without turning them off.
 You’ve probably heard mixed messages about which one is better for saving energy and keeping your hardware up to snuff, so we’re here to set the record straight.
+Also, don’t forget to read up on when it’s better to restart versus shut down your computer.

 Most computers have three levels of low-power states when they’re not in use: sleeping, hibernating, and shut down.

 You might have heard shutting down a computer completely actually uses more power in the long run because the system is more stressed than usual during the shutdown and boot up.
 That might have been true in older models, but it’s not an issue with modern computers.
 You might remember the loud noises like whirring fans from your first PCs, but newer models have solid-state equipment instead of a bunch of moving parts, says Meister.
 The newer technology also makes shutdowns go more smoothly.
 “Modern computers don’t really draw much more power—if any—while starting up or shutting down than when normally being used,” he says.
-You’re better off sticking with these 11 tricks for a longer lasting laptop battery.
+You’re better off sticking with these tricks for a longer-lasting laptop battery.

 While sleep mode does suck up a bit more power than a laptop that’s shut down, the difference is pretty negligible.
 “You’re talking maybe a dollar’s worth of savings on your electric bill,” says Meister.
 If you’re worried about cutting down your energy costs, you’re better off unplugging chargers that aren’t in use or turning off a printer until you need it, he says.